Loading

 ChatGPT has more powerful integrations and plugins, transforming it into a highly efficient assistant

-While it's true that Bing Chat has started to roll out plugins to users, you can count them all on two hands (for now).
+While it's true that Copilot has started to roll out plugins to users, you can count them all on two hands (for now), and they're available only in Microsoft Edge.
 ChatGPT, on the other hand, offers a wider range of plugins that let you combine AI with other apps to unlock more varied use cases.

 ChatGPT also integrates with Zapier outside of the plugin, so you can connect it to thousands of other apps and access ChatGPT from the apps you use most.
 Learn more about how to automate ChatGPT, or you can get started with one of these examples.